-The Vegan Zucchini Pesto was born from a personal need.
-I’ve been eating pasta with vegetables every evening for nutritional reasons.
-But always making sautéed zucchini or broccoli to combine with pasta became increasingly difficult and “boring.”
+The vegan zucchini pesto was born out of a personal need.
+For some time I started eating pasta with vegetables every night for nutritional reasons.
+But always doing sautéed zucchini or broccoli to mix with the pasta began to be increasingly difficult and “boring”.

-So, I sought a way to eat the same things but in a different form…and here is my vegan zucchini pesto, also suitable for raw foodists and the paleo diet because it’s made entirely raw, without any animal protein.
-I was amazed by the creaminess of this sauce, and how, thanks to the nuts, it seems “cheesy.”
-This pesto can also be used as a dipping sauce with bread and focaccia during aperitifs.
-It’s a quick and easy pesto to make, you’ll be as impressed as I was! 😆
+I therefore looked for a way to eat the same things but in a different form…and here is my vegan zucchini pesto, also suitable for raw food and the paleo diet because it’s made completely raw, without any animal protein.
+I was surprised by the creaminess of this sauce, and by how, thanks to the nuts, it seems “cheesy.”
+This pesto can also be used as a dipping sauce for bread and focaccia during aperitifs.
+It’s a quick and easy pesto to make — you’ll be impressed like I was! 😆

-Below, I’m leaving you another type of pesto I’ve made and a preparation made with classic Genoese pesto, experiment and you won’t regret it!
+Below I leave you another type of pesto I made and a preparation made with the classic Genovese pesto — experiment and you won’t regret it!

 - Difficulty: Very easy